Knall-TV/Craftable-Light-Blocks/README.md

 ### **README:**

 A simple datapack that adds a crafting recipe to your game which allows you to craft Light Blocks with the light power of 15 (possible in Survival).
-This datapack already includes a default crafting recipe but you could also change it by yourself by using online generators like this [Crafting Recipe - Generator](https://crafting.thedestruc7i0n.ca/).
+This datapack already includes a default crafting recipe but you could also change it by yourself by using online generators like [TheDestruc7i0n's Crafting Recipe - Generator](https://crafting.thedestruc7i0n.ca/).

 When you have created your json file you can put the content of that generated file into the file _light.json_, which you can find inside the **craftable-light-blocks** datapack folder under the path: **\data\light-blocks\recipe\light.json**